Alhajjy/tictac/README.md

 # Tic Tac Toe Game

-this is a game project builded with three languages :
+This is a game project builded with three languages :
 ***HTML***, ***CSS*** and ***JS***